tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 With those being said, it is always good to spend sometime beforehand looking at the surrounding of fishing location、talking to local angler to get a good idea about what kinda feeding/baiting feed are best for.
 Some anglers boast about the effectiveness of some baits with certain flavors or scents.
 They tend to promote and show how good they are based on their experience so it must be good for others too,  without realizing it could be just a cognitive trap or bais: `"Rules for me, not for thee"`.

 How do they define whether it is good or not?
-I saw lots of angler smell the bait, but come on, you need also taste the bait too, but no one did that :)  If the bait smells good for them, then they will think it could attract more fish than those which smells bad.
-Even though the way that those molecules trasmitting through air is different from those trasmitting through water, let alone different receptors and mechanism between human being and fish. `sola dosis facit venenum` - how much is the approriate one to be defined as a natural flavor and scent level for the fish?
+I saw lots of angler smell the bait, but come on, you need also taste(just give a chew and expell it out) the bait too, but no one did that :)  If the bait smells good for them, then they will think it could attract more fish than those which smells bad.
+Even though the way that those molecules trasmitting through air is different from those trasmitting through water, let alone different receptors and mechanism between human being and fish.
+Ask you this: **How do you know for carp, which sense is more important and plays a bigger role ? olfactory or gustatory ?** It seems like most people thinking the answer is the olfactory sense based on what I previously saw.
+Well I did some googling and found some research on this topic and in this paper [<<Feeding stimulants in an omnivorous species, crucian carp Carassius carassius>>](https://www.sciencedirect.com/science/article/pii/S2352513416300576) , it mentioned some experiments on feeding stimulants and it shows that conventional thinking is possibly wrong (at least under that experiment):

+《图片》

+<cite>Take it as some reference.
+Do your experiment and try it out, just don't fall into this automatic and non-examined thinking pattern</cite>

+Another question is :  `sola dosis facit venenum` - how much is the approriate one to be defined as a natural flavor and scent level for the fish?
 It should have some range, isn't it?
 Is it always "the more the better"?
-To how much it could just backfire?
-Some flavors or scents or chemicals which works well for fish in separate form, but when got mixed together could have a totally negative effect on the fish.
+To how much it could just backfire and get a reverse effect?
+It is important to know what kind of molecules have either effect.
+Let alone some flavors or scents or chemicals which works well and stimulate for fish in separate form, but when got mixed together could be a deterrent that have a totally negative effect on the fish.

 Some [Wu Wei/Taoism](https://en.wikipedia.org/wiki/Wu_wei) wisdom and a saying from Jesse Livemore - *Money is made by sitting, not trading*,  if you don't know the mechanisam and its chemical of all those additives, then dont' add it.
 You don't need to react to that urge to take any excrescent action do sth extra to give your more pseudo aka "Out of Thin Air" confidence or just make you feel better.
 How? by cultivating some awareness to learn more about yourself.

 Feel the same urge of just imitating or copying whatever those glowing/shining masters do in the videos, no need to look up to them and blindly accept everything from what they say.
 Put everything on the table and examine it, debunk some myth from those chrismastic authority in a logic way.
 For bait, you could use homemade ones with lots of options like panko、bread crumb、instant oat meal、grits、cereal、bird seeds、feed corns、grains mixing with some jello gelatin/molasses/beer.
 Those are natural ingredients and cheap and easy to find.
 Sweetcorn is very juciy and perfect for fishing during summer.
 Sweetcorn is my favorite and you could buy the canned sweetcorn and cream for the winter.
 Boilies are also pretty good which made of doughs - easy to keep,no stinks, convient - it keeps small fish away and help you catch the big size fish.You could also buy commercial ones and it is not big deal.
 I'not a contemporary cynicism and hate every commercials.I do like the style and franknesss from [Adam Penning](https://www.youtube.com/watch?v=VLiArMvlfpg&ab_channel=CARPologyTVCarpFishing) among other carp anglers.

 Back to my case, rice - from obervation of rcie field, and feed corn (or maize) -  from local anglers, is picked as candidates for the carp bait.
 Cleary I don't want wait for hours to get small nuisance fish bite , so the rice or pellets or small particles will be excluded.
 Since I'm gonna leave it under the water for 1-2 days(no rebait), those bait shouldn't be easily dissovled or lose its liveness like live bait.
 So no pack bait/method feeder is gonna be used here.
 Big solid particle like feed corn(its hard kernel) is a perfect fit and most important part is it is on a budget and so simple to prepare.
 Buy some feed corn, soak it and boil it, if you'd like - not necessary- could try experiment by adding some molasses or alcohols like Baileys or Tsingtao beer or hemp oil later.(Who knows!
 I have some Turmeric&Curry&Coriander&Garam masala powder left from last time trying cook indian food, and I might add those to test out).
 One downside of it is that adding those sugar or powder additives could make corn ferment quickly and rot faster.

 After picked the bait for feeding, next thing is about the feeding strategy.
 Obiviously most reasonable one is to take little bit time to just chum some baits to same spot every day(like one week or one month) before you really get your rods out and start fishing.
 But is is impossible for me as I only got 4-7 days holiday break and I really dont' want spend too much time on the bank to fish - I only got one hour break each day to go outdoors for fishing(family first) - that's exactly why I come up with an idea about auto carp fishing.
 To make it up, I decide to choose one fishing spot and bait there instead of moving around the lake on the bank.
 Here is my two cents on how to effectively attract fish in big nature water by feeding/baiting:

 <img src="https://blog-1255311287.cos.ap-shanghai.myqcloud.com/20211201autofishingpart1/dawo_en.jpeg" style="zoom:67%;display:flex" />

 Basically we have the fish spot in the center, and feeding, i.e - corn- is evenly scattered around it forming a cricle with 3-5 meter radius.
 Loose chumming could possibly attract further fishes in a longer distance than precise baiting, as it could cover bigger and wider water area by its falvors and scents.
 Then we use pva bags or pva mesh to precisely bait right in the center this circle.
 Well this seems pretty ideal, the tricky part is how to get chumming like what hands can do but in a longer distance ?
 Slingshot、Spod、 pva bags/mesh、 gaint throwing sticks/baiting spoon even fishing bait boat couldn't do that easily.